quartzjer/pennybank/spec.md

-# Penny Bank - Distributed Bitcoin Microtransactions
+# Bitcoin Microtransaction Smart Contracts

 > This is a work-in-progress, once test implementations are interoperating this document will be reorganized and cleaned up, feedback is still encouraged even in this state